Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Results

 \subsection{Most LLMs Fail to Exceed Random Guessing}

 Seven of eight LLMs perform below the random baseline of 36.5\%.
 The median LLM achieves 13.9\% coverage, less than 40\% of random baseline performance.
 Claude marginally exceeds random by 2.9 percentage points (39.4\% vs. 36.5\%), a gap not meaningfully distinguishable from chance-level variation and far below practical utility for algorithm selection.
-The gap between the random baseline and the seven underperforming models is substantial and statistically reliable. \footnote{One-sample binomial test against the null rate of 36.5\%: all seven models below the random baseline yield $p < 0.001$ individually (e.g., GPT-5: $32/208$, $z = -8.1$; LLaMA: $21/208$, $z = -10.4$; Qwen: $12/208$, $z = -12.1$).} Note that the elevated baseline reflects wide valid metric domains rather than any predictive value of random guessing.
+The gap between the random baseline and the seven underperforming models is substantial and statistically reliable.\footnote{One-sample binomial test against the null rate of 36.5\%: all seven models below the random baseline yield $p < 0.001$ individually.}

 This result, shown in Table~\ref{tab:coverage_baselines}, establishes that practitioners would obtain better-calibrated uncertainty estimates from uniformly random interval guessing than from querying 7 of the 8 frontier LLMs tested.
 The heuristic baseline (32.7\%) similarly outperforms all models except Claude.
-These findings confirm that LLMs provide no systematic reasoning advantage for algorithm performance prediction \citep{kambhampati2024can}. \paragraph{Note on range width } LLM predicted ranges are 8 to 27 times wider than true algorithm confidence intervals, yet coverage remains critically low.
-Wide ranges that still miss the ground truth indicate miscalibrated beliefs, not conservative uncertainty \citep{xiong2023can}.
+These findings confirm that LLMs provide no systematic reasoning advantage for algorithm performance prediction \citep{kambhampati2024can}.